-These days, missing a TV show isn’t a problem.
-Most of the UK's major broadcasters offer a catch up TV service, and a lot of them are free.
-Since streaming hit the mainstream with companies like Netflix and Amazon Prime offering a huge choice for a very low monthly fee the major British channels have really upped their game to offer complete box sets, all available for free, so it's definitely worth a look at what's on offer.
+These days, missing a TV show isn’t a problem for most of us.
+All of the UK's major broadcasters offer a catch-up TV service, and a lot of them are free.
+Since streaming hit the mainstream with companies such Netflix and Amazon Prime offering a huge choice for a fairly low monthly fee the major British channels have really upped their game to offer complete box sets, all available for free, so it's definitely worth a look to see what's on offer.

 Catching up on your devices

 Catch-up TV is available on websites through your laptop or computer, or through apps installed on your devices.
 Anything from your mobile phone or tablet to a games console can have TV catch-up apps installed.
 Smart TVs and your entertainment boxes from Virgin, Sky, Freeview and similar might also have them available – although depending on the brand the amount of programming availability can vary.

 If you don't have a device to play any catch-up services you can get a fairly low-cost device purely for streaming, for example Roku boxes start at around £30, and Amazon Firesticks are available for around £50.
 You can install a range of free catch up-services such as BBC iPlayer and Channel 4's All4, as well as subscription apps like Netflix, Disney+ and Amazon Prime, and a whole host of niche channel apps and even free vintage movie apps.